OneGet/MicrosoftDockerProvider/README.md

 	Fixed a bug where system env vars would be mangled when installing/uninstalling Docker on top of another.
 	Fixed readme instruction formatting for easier copy/paste/execute

+#### 1.0.0.8
+	Fixed a bug where installation of Docker fails over a slow network connection.
+	Added more helpful error text towards failed installation attempts on Windows 10 client machines.

 ### Dependencies
 * 1. Nuget binaries
 * 2. Update: KB3176936 or later needs to be installed on your machine